nyholku/purejavahidapi/README.md

 However some device which are not really Human Interface Devices in the original intent of the USB HID standard nevertheless represent themselves as HID devices.
 Devices like ThinkGeek  USB Rocket Launcher or  Oregon Scientific WMR100 weather stations to name two.

-It is spefifically for accessing these types of devices that PureJavaHidApi is aimed ford.
+It is specifically for accessing these types of devices that PureJavaHidApi is aimed for.

 Now why do they represent represent themselves as HID devices?

 For one overwhelming advantage over other class of USB devices: all major operating systems have built in HID drivers which means that no driver installation is required.
 Hard as it for a programmer to understand driver installation is a major hurdle and can make the difference between making the sale or not.

-If you are considering developing a USB device then incarnating it as a HID device is an option worth considering.
+If you are considering developing a USB device, then incarnating it as a HID device is an option worth considering.

 So what is the catch?